Sai-Pavan-BV/MOSby/README.md

 ## Challenges
 *  I could not find any data regarding the original logic used in the processor.
 I tried my best to replicate the Instruction Set using logic elements i am aware of.
 But I have no idea how close my design is to the original microprocessor
 *  Due to different address size and data size coupled with my out of the place timing operations, the microprocessor takes more cycles than required to execute an instruction.
-*  The design could not be pipeline well.
+*  The design could not be pipelined well.

 ## References